zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 $$ \tag{29} N_w(u,v) \approx \frac{M\_{ntw} M\_{tile} N\_{t}}{\Vert M\_{ntw} M\_{tile} N\_{t} \Vert}. $$

-Care must be taken when combining and interpolating these matrices, as your baking tool may assume that the inverse-transpose of the tangent matrix has [certain properties](http://mikktspace.com/).
+Care must be taken when combining and interpolating these matrices, as your normal map baking tool may assume that the inverse-transpose of the tangent matrix has [certain properties](http://mikktspace.com/).

 ## Surface Gradient Framework